 - Repeat the process a few times until the jacket feels softer

 Only use a small amount of water and allow the jacket to completely dry between applications.
 Using too much water or not allowing the jacket to dry will cause the fabric to become stiff and hard, rather than soft and pliable.

-Here are some steps you can follow to break in a faux leather jacket using heat:
+Here are the steps you can follow to break in a faux leather jacket using a hairdryer:

 - Use a hair dryer to blow hot air onto the surface of the jacket, focusing on areas that feel stiff or rigid.